JamesMcGreivy/JamesMcGreivy/README.md

 # Hi!
 I'm James McGreivy

 ## About Me:
-- **PhD research fellow for the Institute for Artificial Intelligence and Fundamental Interactions @ MIT**
+- **PhD student at the Institute for Artificial Intelligence and Fundamental Interactions @ MIT**
-- **Ex researcher for the Nuclear Science and Security Consortium @ UC Berkeley**
+- **Ex researcher for the Nuclear Science and Security Consortium and Lawrence Livermore National Laboratory**

 #### 🧑‍🎓 Education
 - **Massachusetts Institute of Technology - Interdisciplinary PhD in Particle Physics, Statistics, and Data Science**